-The following amounts were paid to Board Members:
+The following amounts are payable to Board Members:

-- 1. Non-Executive Chairman's and Non-Executive Director's Honorarium for attendance in Board Meetings is Php 200,000.00 per meeting; Non-Executive Chairman's Annual Retainer is PhP 1,800,000.00; A Non-Executive Director's Annual Retainer is Php 1,200,000.00.
+- 1. Non-Executive Chairman's and Non-Executive Director's Honorarium for attendance in Board Meetings is PhP200,000.00 per meeting; Non-Executive Chairman's Annual Retainer is PhP1,800,000.00; A Non-Executive Director's Annual Retainer is PhP1,200,000.00.
 A Non-Executive Chairman and Non-Executive Directors' Honorarium for attendance at Board Committee Meetings is Php 100,000.00 per director. - 2.
-Mr. Asada Harinsuit and Mr. Anabil Dutta are not paid the above amounts.
+Two of the Company's director, Mr. Asada Harinsuit and Mr. Anabil Dutta are not paid the above amounts.